home-assistant/home-assistant.io/source/_integrations/bsblan.markdown

 Click on the `+` sign to add an integration and click on **BSBLan**.
 Fill in the IP address of the device in your network and if needed the port number.
 The default value should be 80.
-If you use a passkey or other authentication method on BSBLan device, you can't use the integration yet.
+If you use a passkey or other authentication method on the BSBLan device, you can't use the integration yet.

 After completing the configuration flow, the BSBLan Climate integration will be available.